ironhack-paris-webdev-may-2018/project-info/project-3.md

 Presentations
 -------------

-Project #3's presentation will focus more on you again, since you will be presenting to judges.
+Project #3's presentation will focus more on you again, since you may be presenting to the public later.

 ### Format ###
 - Talking with Slides: **3 minutes**